 This website uses the “demographics” function provided by Google Analytics.
 This allows the service to compile reports containing information on the age, gender and interests of site visitors.
 The data cannot be attributed to an identifiable individual.
 You can deactivate this function at any time using the display settings in your Google account or you may generally prohibit Google Analytics from collecting your data as set out above under “Objection to data collection”.

 In these cases, the processing of personal data is required to deal with your requests and is based on Art.
-6 (1) lit. b) and lit. f) GDPR.
+6 (1) sentence 1 lit. b) and lit. f) GDPR.
 If you choose not to provide us with the necessary data, your requests cannot be dealt with.